pvcraven/2019_spring_web_dev/source/final/dalmas/index.rst

 * Introduction - What the topic is about.
 Cover highlight points.
 Thesis.
 * History
 * Advantages in General / Why Node.js?
-[Nodejs]_
+	* Syntax

+		* Only using Javascript vs using Java and Javascript
-	* Advantages
+	* Single-threaded
 	* Speed
-	* Only using Javascript vs using Java and Javascript
-	* Single-thread
-	* Risks and solutions

-		* Pyramid of Doom
-		* Waterfall

-* Asynchronous Programming / How it Works [NodejsDev]_
+		* Asynchronous
+	* Libraries
 	* How Node.js works.

+		* Event loop
+* Asynchronous Programming
 	* What is Asynchronous Programming?
-	* How Asynchronous Programming is different from regular programming.
 	* Advantages of asynchronous programming.
+	* How does Node.js utilize Asynchronous Programming?
-	* Asynchronous programming examples.
+	* Asynchronous programming examples with Node.js.
+	* Timers

+		* Set Timeout
+		* Next Tick
+* Other
-* What is Node.js used for?
-[LearningNode]_
+	* What can Node.js be used for?

-	* What is this used for?
-	* Why are these differences helpful?
+	* Issues & Solutions

+		* Pyramid of Doom
+		* Waterfall
 	* REPL
 	* Express
 	* Example project

 		* Screen-shots
 		* Code samples
 * Conclusion

+[Nodejs]_
+[NodejsDev]_
+[LearningNode]_

 Citations
 ---------